You never want to pass up the opportunity to save on insurance.

 And for many, bundling home and auto insurance is one of the easiest ways to earn a discount and knock a significant chunk of change off your monthly rates.
 All “bundling” means is you’re buying home insurance and car insurance from the same company.
 For homeowner-driver hybrids, looking into bundling is a no-brainer.

 Fortunately, pretty much every major insurance company offers this discount.
 But before you get started, you’ll want to figure out if bundling home and auto is right for you.
 As always, it pays to do your research.
 That means comparing car and home insurance quotes side by side.
 After all, finding cheap auto insurance at one company and cheap home insurance at another can sometimes be a better deal than a bundling discount at a pricey provider.

 Luckily, Insurify makes it easy to compare free home and auto insurance quotes.
-Taking advantage of Insurify’s easy-to-use interface is one of the best ways to compare auto insurance quotes, compare home insurance quotes, and find the insurance coverage that meets your needs and budget.
+Taking advantage of Insurify’s easy-to-use interface is one of the best ways to both compare auto insurance quotes and compare home insurance quotes, and find the insurance coverage that meets your needs and budget.

 How does bundling home and auto insurance coverage help you save?

 Generally, when you bundle home and auto, you can expect a pretty significant insurance discount.
 A 10 to 20 percent discount is pretty standard, but certain outliers will knock even more off your rates if you bundle.
 And the savings are just one part of the equation to consider.
 Here are a few other benefits of bundling:

 - Convenience.
 One underrated bonus of bundling is how much easier managing your insurance becomes.
 You only have to deal with one company for all of your insurance needs, whether you’re filing a claim or adding a family member to your policy.
 Having a single point of contact for all things insurance can save you from plenty of hassles.